jamescockfield/movies/README.md

 In progress
 ===========
-Deploy process on merge with jenkins
+:rocket: Deploy process on merge with jenkins

-Host on AWS
+:earth_africa: Host on AWS

-:earth_africa: add script to pull movie data and persist locally

 :rocket: basic React / Material UI or similar frontend